SS Hansa (1899)

 The Hansa was a Swedish passenger ship, in use on the route between the Swedish mainland and Visby.
 She was torpedoed and sunk by a Soviet submarine in 1944, during World War II.

-Career and sinking
+History and sinking

 The Hansa was a passenger steamship built in Stockholm in 1899 for Ångfartygs AB Gotland, of Visby.
 She was built along luxury yacht lines and had dining room for 40 guests.
-In addition to sailing between the mainland and Visby, she also called at a number of other ports such as Danzig, Tallinn and Riga, during the 1930s.
+In addition to sailing between the Swedish mainland and Visby, she also called at a number of other ports in the Baltic such as Danzig, Tallinn and Riga during the 1930s.